 design aspects, e.g., how to create engaging and challenging content for games or how to balance different game elements with each other such that players face interesting choices

 social aspects, e.g., how to manage such a large and diverse development team consisting of many different roles such as programmers, artists, and designers

 artistic aspects, e.g., how to use visuals and audio to create specific moods

-I recommend the YouTube channels of Extra Credits and the Game Developers Conference (GDC) for people who are interested in the same aspects.
+I recommend the YouTube channel of the Game Developers Conference (GDC) for people who are interested in the same aspects.

 During my time at LUH's Software Engineering Group I did research on formal, scenario-based specifications.
 In this approach, short scenarios are used to intuitively model a system's requirements, its desired behavior, as well as assumptions made about the environment the system will be in.
 An example scenario for an advanced driver assistance system could be "When approaching an obstacle, the car's dashboard must show whether the driver may pass the obstacle or must wait before the car reaches the obstacle".

 I received a diploma in computer science from the University of Mannheim in 2014.
 In my thesis, 3D graphics rendering using a polygon-voxel-hybrid approach, I worked on a realtime rendering approach trying to combine ray tracing in sparse voxel octrees (for potentially realistic lighting) with the rasterization of polygons.
 The idea was to achieve realtime ray tracing using an accelerating data structure while still allowing dynamic, animated objects to appear within the rendered scene.